-Boston Red Sox Will Visit The White House, After Eagles and Warriors Did Not
+Boston Red Sox Will Visit The White House After Eagles And Warriors Did Not

 Red Sox manager Alex Cora, a native of Puerto Rico, has been critical of Trump in the past, especially in relation to the response to Hurricane Maria.

 “I respect him,” Cora said during the 2018 season.
 “He’s the President of the United States.
-But I don’t agree with a lot of the stuff he says about us.”
+But I don’t agree with a lot of the stuff he says about us,” he added.

 In addition, the team’s principal owner, John Henry, is a longtime Democratic donor.
 However, at least one Boston player, relief pitcher Heath Hembree, has said that he’s a supporter of the president.